slowernews/hamster-system/README.md

         Example without knowing the due date: (soon) or (someday) (soon) Call Mom
-        (someday) Holidays in North Pole
+        (someday) Bungee jumping with friends

 ===
-####Non-actionable items:
+####Non-actionable items (Notes):

-- non-actionable items are called *notes*.
+- non-actionable items are called **notes**.
 To simplify and optimize your workflow, notes are managed in one major Evernote notebook (and not inside local project folders).

 - name your notes using project folders notation: